CarnegieHall/linked-data/data-structure.md

 To reiterate, CH performance data has two distinct layers of metadata: **event** and **work performance** (sub-event).

-[Data Model overview]

 View [CH LOD Data Model](https://drive.google.com/file/d/0B7Vrvqrwpk98RDNfYmpoYWhVaVk/view?usp=sharing).
-You can also download it in XML.
+Click to view the document in Draw.io - you can also download the data model in XML.

 ### Sample Event Record

 Below is a CH event record (in Turtle format), followed by statements about one of the work performances and a related performer from the event.

-**[overview of what we are seeing/supposed to focus on with the sample below]**
+View an [HTML representation](www.carnegiehall.org/widgets/opas/concert.aspx?id=8195) of this event on the Carnegie Hall Performance History Search.

 ```
 <http://data.carnegiehall.org/events/8195> a <http://erlangen-crm.org/160714/E7_Activity>,